 - PLIF can be performed as a minimally invasive procedure using two or more (depending on the number of levels to be treated) small incisions.

-- PLIF requires retraction of the nerve roots, which increases the risk for nerve damage.
+- PLIF requires retraction of the nerve roots, which increases the risk of nerve damage.

 We Can Help You Make Informed Decisions

 Spine surgery is an important decision.
-While the final decision is yours to make, the benefits and potentials risks and complications require careful consideration.
+While the final decision is yours, the benefits, potential risks and complications require careful consideration.
 We look forward to answering your questions and helping you to resolve your concerns about any treatment offered by Piedmont Spine Center.